codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 			libraries, and routed closures.

-			Currently, only one option is available for use within the `$options` array, `saveData` which specifies that data will persistent between multiple calls to `load_view()` within the same request.
+			Currently, only one option is available for use within the `$options` array, `saveData` which specifies that data will persistent between multiple calls to `view()` within the same request.
 By default, the data for that view is forgotten after displaying that single view file.

 	The $option array is provided primarily to facilitate third-party integrations with